asayers/tailsrv/README.md

 }
 ```

-The example above is written in rust, but as you can see very straightforward.
+The example above is written in rust, but as you can see it's very
-You can to do this from any programming language without the need for a
+straightforward: you can to do this from any programming language without
-special client library.
+the need for a special client library.

-## Performance

-* We use inotify to track modifications to the file.
-This means that if the
-  file is not growing (and no new clients are connecting) tailsrv does no work.
-* We spawn one thread per client.
-This means that a slow client can recieve
-  data at its own pace, without affecting other clients.
-* All data is sent using sendfile.
-This means that data is sent by the kernel
-  directly from the pagecache to the network card.
-No data is ever copied
-  into userspace.
-This gives tailsrv really good throughput.

-TODO: Benchmarks

-## Limitations
+## Protocol

-* tailsrv is Linux-only, due to its use of sendfile.
-I plan to add some
-  fallback code and make it cross platform, however.
-* It's not a hard requirement, but your clients probably expect the watched
-  file to be append-only and tailsrv won't do anything to enforce that.
+### 1. The client sends a header to tailsrv

+The header is just an integer, in ASCII, terminated with a newline.
+If the
+integer is positive, it represents the initial byte offset.
+If the integer
+is negative, it is interpreted as meaning "counting back from the end of
+the file".
+Examples:

+* `0\n` - start from the beginning of the file
+* `1000\n` - start from byte 1000
+* `-1000\n` - send the last 1000 bytes

+### 2. tailsrv sends data to the client

+Once it receives a header, tailsrv will start sending you file data.

+...and that's it as far as the protocol goes.
+tailsrv will ignore everything you send to it after the newline.
+When you're done, just close the connection.
+tailsrv will not terminate the connection unless it is shutting down.

+There's no in-band session control: if you want to seek to a different
+position in the file, close the connection and open a new one.

+### The file

+tailsrv expects a file which will be appended to.
+If the watched file is
+deleted or moved, tailsrv will exit.
+If you modify the middle of the file -
+well, nothing disasterous will happen, but your clients might get confused.

 ## Non-features